 A bio-retention pond was designed and constructed to reduce run-off and improve water quality.
-The pond is 120,000 square feet in size and 8 fee deep.
-Run-off from this area and four (4) additional buildings has been redirected to the pond.
-The pond is filled with 12,000 cubic yards of bio media (dirt/mulch) which act as a natural filtration to an underground storm water piping system.
+The pond is 120,000 square feet in size and 8 feet deep.
+Run-off from this area and four (4) additional buildings was redirected to the pond.
+The pond was then filled with 12,000 cubic yards of bio media (dirt/mulch) which act as a natural filtration to an underground storm water piping system.

 Additionally, this project included a full lighting replacement in Building 112 and a complete interior renovation and office upgrades in Building 113.
 Building 113 was originally an empty 120,000 square foot warehouse.